 Learn how to recognize negative thoughts.
 When they happen, stop and shift to positive words and a growth mindset.
 For example, replace “I can’t do BLANK” with “I don’t know how to do BLANK, but I’m willing to learn.”

 4. Respect the process and stop comparing your journey to your peers

-However, you don’t see all of the obstacles and losses that your peers experienced leading up to their successes (because who wants to struggle for the world to see).
+However, you don’t see the obstacles and losses that your peers experience along the way (because who wants to struggle for the world to see).
 Instead, hyper-focus on how far along you’ve come.